Derived deformation theory of algebraic structures: Notations and conventions

 \item Given a dg Lie algebra $g$, its Chevalley-Eilenberg algebra is noted $C^*_{CE}(g)$ and its Chevalley-Eilenberg coalgebra is noted $C_*^{CE}(g)$.

+\item Semi-direct products of dg Lie algebras as well as homotopy semi-direct products of $L_{\infty}$-algebras will be denoted by $g\rtimes h$, where $h$ is acting on $g$.
+Twisted semi-direct products will be denoted by $\rtimes_{\xi}$.

-\item More general categories of algebras and coalgebras over operads or properads will have the following generic notations: given a properad $P$, we will note $P-Alg$ the category of dg $P$-algebras and given an operad $P$ we will note $P-Cog$ the category of dg $P$-coalgebras.
+\item More general categories of algebras and coalgebras over operads or prop(erad)s will have the following generic notations: given a prop(erad) $P$, we will note $P-Alg$ the category of dg $P$-algebras and given an operad $P$ we will denote by $P-Cog$ the category of dg $P$-coalgebras.